Robert Frost - Two roads diverged in a wood

 The conversation it starts

 Great teachers know the most valuable lessons often happen sideways — sparked by something on the wall rather than something in the lesson plan.
 A Frost poster invites exactly those moments.
 What does it mean to choose your own path?
-When is it brave to be different, and when is it just stubborn?
-Frost himself was famously ambivalent about the poem's meaning, which makes it perfect for discussion: there's no single right answer to argue toward.
+When is being different an act of courage, and when is it just stubbornness in disguise?
+Frost himself was famously ambivalent about the poem's meaning, which makes it perfect for discussion: there is no single right answer to march students toward, only a real question worth wrestling with.

-For older students facing real forks — which classes to take, whether to pursue a passion or a 'safe' option, how much to listen to peer pressure — the poem lands with surprising force.
-It gives them a shared language for decisions that feel enormous at sixteen.
+For older students facing genuine forks — which classes to take, whether to chase a passion or a 'safe' option, how much to listen to peer pressure — the poem lands with surprising force.
+It gives them a shared language for decisions that feel enormous at sixteen, and a way to talk about courage and conformity without it feeling like a lecture from an adult.
+The poem says the hard thing for you, and students lean in.

 Shop the poster →